jbossdemocentral/jdg-labs/lab-guides/lab1-guide.md

 		$ mvn package jboss-as:deploy

-1. Test the application by opening a browser window to [http://localhost:8080/todo]()
+1. Test the application by opening a browser window to [http://localhost:8080/mytodo]()

 1. Congratulations you are done with lab1.
-If you finished early try to add transactional behaviour the the cache or look at the solution for more info.